anusris2006-oss/19EC306-ANALOG-AND-DIGITAL-COMMUNICATION-LABORATORY/EXP-3.md

 The Pulse Amplitude Demodulator consists of Active Low Pass Butterworth Filler.
 It filters out the sampling frequency and their harmonics from the modulated signal and recovers the base band by integratedaction

 # EQUIPMENTS
-Experimental kit DCL -08 Connecting chords
+Experimental kit DCL -08, Connecting chords,
-Power supply
+Power supply,
-20 MHz Dual trace oscilloscope
+20 MHz Dual trace oscilloscope,
 NOTE: Keep The Switch Faults In Off Position.

 # PROCEDURE